Samirrahman71/SJSAFECommute/README.md

 ## 🔍 Overview

-Project Summary:
-SJSAFECommute is an AI-powered commuter assistance app I developed to ease San Jose’s traffic woes and enhance traveler safety.
-I led the project end-to-end: designing a GPT-4 chatbot for real-time, personalized route and safety guidance, crafting a Python–pandas risk-score calculator using ten years of accident data, and building a user-friendly Streamlit interface.
-I faced several challenges along the way: initial chatbot outputs were often off-topic or vague, which required extensive prompt tuning and iterative testing with ChatGPT to improve response precision; integrating disparate data sources and APIs—ranging from traffic incident logs to geospatial mapping services—demanded careful workflow orchestration and error handling; and balancing feature development with academic deadlines forced me to streamline my development pipeline and prioritize core functionalities.
-By overcoming these hurdles, I delivered clear, data-driven insights that empower commuters of all backgrounds to make informed travel choices, showcasing generative AI’s capacity to address critical urban mobility and public safety issues.
+SJSAFECommute is an AI-powered commuter assistance app designed to ease San Jose's traffic woes and enhance traveler safety.
+The app provides real-time, personalized route and safety guidance through a GPT-4 chatbot, calculates risk scores using ten years of accident data, and presents information through a user-friendly Streamlit interface.

 ---